Definition:

 There could be a chance that the Undetected Misstatement exceeds Materiality.
 Therefore, Auditors need a buffer point to be conservative while giving assurance that the Financials are true and fair.
 Performance materiality gives that buffer.

-Having a lower threshold will result in more sample testing, thereby leaving lesser room for undetected misstatements.
-Said Differently, Testing more samples results in higher chance of aggregate of such undetected misstatements not exceeding the Materiality.
-So, Performance materiality helps Auditor to ensure that the undetected misstatements are minimal.
+Having a lower threshold will result in more sample testing, thereby leaving less room for undetected misstatements.
+Said differently, Testing more samples results in a higher chance of aggregate of such undetected misstatements not exceeding the Materiality.
+So, Performance materiality helps the Auditor to ensure that the undetected misstatements are minimal.

 How about an example here?